 Cheap and You Should Consider Yourselves Grateful

 Usually a ‘Town Centre’ route from an outlying suburb where you may get to your end destination in under a day – Combination of directional and ‘Cyclists Dismount’ signs, some converted pavements and on road cycle-paths (paint only) – some of it possibly paid for by Section 106 money if it runs past a new development.
 Tactile paving is provided to catch bicycle tyres and trip the elderly (even more lethal in snow).
-This is to fulfill standards that the designer may have read.
-These facilities are defined by lycra clad experienced cyclists who correctly and pointedly use the road next to it, often armed with cameras to record abuse from motorists who think they should be using something that Salvador Dali couldn’t have thought up even after a bottle of ‘White Lightning’.
+This is to fulfill standards that the designer might have glanced at.
+These facilities are defied by lycra clad experienced cyclists who correctly and pointedly use the road next to it.
+They are often armed with cameras to record abuse from motorists who think they should be using something that Salvador Dali couldn’t have thought up even after an evening on Lambrini.
 Some ‘safe routes to schools’ often fall into this category – great ideas but the children still have to dress so they are visible from Neptune and are no match for a Land Rover containing children that are more important, apparently.

 Ridiculously Expensive [According to Comments Section in Local Newspaper].

 This is generally a scheme that has had money donated from an external source such as Sustrans.
 This fact of course goes straight over the heads of local newspaper letter writers and Wetherspoons Pub Frequenters who never let things like cold, hard facts get in the way of prejudice.
 Schemes vary from more expensive ‘Town Centre Links’ as mentioned above, ‘Railway Station links’ where at the end of a hard ride we are supposed to have a post-coital cigarette at seeing the amount of cycle parking provided (some of it under cover), converted paths through parks and lightly converted canal paths with strange gates at either end looking like the entrance to Narnia complete with dog walkers.
-Also Beeching-era railway lines that make great cycle paths accidentally.
+Also Beeching-era railway lines that make great cycle paths by accident.
+These former railway lines will get incredibly muddy in winter but the thought of tarmac horrifies local residents who claim it urbanises the countryside.
+Although they’d think nothing of it being destroyed for a relief road it if it aided congestion.

 F*ck me, HOW MUCH!!

 The above phrase is often spoken by both cyclist and member of the general public, but for differing reasons.
-Still far, far cheaper than a road scheme, this is where we enter Grand Designs such as ‘Cycle Superhighways’ where painting the previous three categories a shade of Barclays blue creates continuity and changes it magically for the better for some reason.
-This is often the most tragic of categories as so much is often promised and some political will has been found before the cold hands of compromise and lobbying strangle the usefulness out of it, sometimes with the worst possible outcomes.
+Still far, far cheaper than a road scheme, this is where we enter Grand Designs such as ‘Cycle Superhighways’.
+Although the latest iteration of Superhighway has proved to be incredibly successful, this is often the most tragic of categories as, particularly outside London, so much is often promised and some political will has been found before the cold hands of compromise and lobbying strangle the usefulness out of it, resulting in the worst possible outcomes.
 This category also includes well used segregated bi-directional cycle paths that are in reality for unbelievably narrow people or the population of Lilliput, often going from somewhere to nowhere because they aren’t part of a decent, coherant network.
 These are generally routes that people currently use and would use because they follow the desire lines for the commuting public.
 As a result, they are generally heavily trafficked and therefore the stakes (and costs) are considerably higher.
 A lot of the money would have been spent on Feasibility Studies alone.

 And we still haven’t mastered junctions.